 Who is eligible to participate?

-The Ambassador program is open to students in China, between the ages of 12 and 17, and adults over the age of 18 who are interested in serving as chaperon or translator.
+The Ambassador program is open to students in China, between the ages of 12 and 17.
 Participants will receive certificates of completion for the university and camp portions of the program.

 Where to find more information

 For additional information or to apply to be a participant, visit www.bsacamp.cn.